githubocto/repo-visualizer/README.md

 ## `output_file`

 A path (relative to the root of your repo) to where you would like the diagram to live.

-For example: images/diagram.svg.
+For example: images/diagram.svg

 Default: diagram.svg

+## `excluded_paths`

+A list of paths to exclude from the diagram.

+For example: dist

+Default: ""

 ## Example usage